Sicklethorn Asparagus (Asparagus falcatus) Care Indoors; Water, Light, Soil, Propagation

 Sicklethorn Asparagus Care Indoors

-Sicklethorn Asparagus (Asparagus falcatus) blossoms in medium to bright indirect light, average warmth of 15-280C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soils coupled with weekly feeding during the growing period.
+To care for Sicklethorn Asparagus indoors, provide medium to bright indirect light, warmth of 15-280C, humidity of 50-55% and moderately moist, rich, well-drained soils coupled with weekly feeding during the growing period.

 Watering

-Water your Sicklethorn Asparagus liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Sicklethorn Asparagus liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting, drooping, yellowing and leaf drop.

-Reduce watering in the cold period as growth is reduced at this time but do not let the soil dry out completely to avoid leaf drop.
+Reduce watering in fall and winter to keep the soil slightly moist as growth is reduced at this time.
+Do not allow the soil to dry out completely to avoid wilting, drooping, yellowing and leaf loss.

-Once in a while water the Large Forest Asparagus from the bottom to ensure that the soil ball is thoroughly wetted.
+Once in a while water the fern from the bottom to ensure that the soil ball is thoroughly wetted.
+Take care not to wet the foliage to discourage fungal disease.

-Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the fern.
+Confirm that the pot has a drainage hole and the soil is well-draining to prevent waterlogging which can lead to root-rot disease and eventual death of the fern.

 Light Requirements

-Sicklethorn Asparagus grows best in medium to bright indirect light (dappled light).
-Keep it away from direct sunlight as it can cause scorching of the leaves.
+Sicklethorn Asparagus grows best in medium to bright indirect light; place it next to a brightly-lit, sunless window.
+Keep it away from direct sunlight or use a light curtain to filter the sun to prevent scorching of the leaves.

-Lack of enough light causes the leaves to loss their color, turning them yellowish.
-Where the natural lighting is not sufficient, consider investing in grow lights.
-Check out these full spectrum grow lights on Amazon.
+Lack of enough light will cause the leaves to loss their color, turning them yellowish.
+If the natural lighting is not sufficient, consider investing in full spectrum grow lights to complement it.

-Average warmth of 15-280C is ideal for Sicklethorn Asparagus.
-Though it can adapt to a wide range of temperatures, constantly high temperatures can cause yellowing and dropping of the leaves.
+Sicklethorn Asparagus prefers a warmth of 15-280C.
+Though it can adapt to a wide range of temperatures, constantly lor or high temperatures can cause stunted growth, drooping, yellowing and leaf drop.

 Fertilizer

-Feed Sicklethorn Asparagus with a balanced, liquid fertilizer weekly during the growing season for lush growth.
-Do not feed it in the cold season as growth is reduced at this time, therefore, the plant does not need it.
+Feed Sicklethorn Asparagus with a balanced, liquid fertilizer weekly in spring and summer for lush growth.
+Do not feed in fall and winter as growth is reduced at this time, therefore, the plant does not need it.

 Repotting